For daily wit & wisdom, sign up for the Almanac newsletter.

 In short, Hanukkah commemorates the rededication of the Temple in Jerusalem after a group of Jewish warriors defeated the occupying Greek armies.
 The festival celebrates the triumph of light over darkness and spirituality over materiality.
 Read on to learn more about the history of Hanukkah.

 When Is Hanukkah?

-In 2019, Hanukkah begins at sundown on Sunday, December 22 and continues through Monday, December 30, 2019.
+In 2023, Hanukkah begins at sundown on Thursday, December 7, andcontinues through Friday, December 15.
 The first candle is lit on the Chanukiah (menorah) on the first night of Hanukkah.